 How Much Exercise Does a German Shepherd Need?

-German Shepherds are high-energy animals and will need roughly 1 to 2 hours of exercise a day.
-This amount of exercise will help keep your dog in great shape as well as make them happy, which will cut down on any destructive tendencies they may develop out of boredom.
+The amount of exercise will help keep your dog in great shape as well as make them happy, which will cut down on any destructive tendencies they may develop out of boredom.
 With proper exercise, you can strengthen the muscles supporting your dog’s tendons and joints which will help reduce or prevent injuries as they age.
 Exercise can be spread throughout the day and can include many types of activity, such as walking, playing, swimming, and running.

 Preparing Your German Shepherd for Activity